python-virtualenvwrapper/virtualenvwrapper/docs/source/plugins.rst

     Because the extension is modifying the user's working shell, care must be taken not to corrupt the environment by overwriting existing variable values unexpectedly.
-Avoid creating temporary variables where possible, and use unique names where necessary.
+Avoid creating temporary variables where possible, and use unique names where variables cannot be avoided.
 Prefixing variables with the extension name is a good way to manage the namespace.
 For example, instead of ``temp_file`` use ``user_scripts_temp_file``.
-Use ``unset`` to release temporary
+Use ``unset`` to
-    variable names when they are no longer needed.
+    release temporary variable names when they are no longer needed.

 .. warning::